The list of things you have not done, but want to do before you die – Bucket List

 Don’t predict or rely on good health as you age.
 My dad was fit as a fiddle until 58 when he died of pancreatic cancer.
-It was no surprise that back then at 23 I just wanted to surpass my dad past 58.
+It was no surprise that back then at 23, feared. if I would ever make it to 58 to surpass my dad

-Plus, I retired early (he never did) plus, I spend those two months in a tropical climate writing, reading, connecting and soaking in Brazilian culture while everyone else freezes their winters ass off in Canada.
+Plus, I retired early (he never did) plus, I spend those two months in a tropical climate writing, reading, connecting, and soaking in Brazilian culture.
+At the same time, everyone else freezes their winters ass off in Canada.

 Even a man on death row hangs on to the dream of getting out one day.
 If an item gets knocked off your list then you must add another one.

-By the way, if you want to sell a boat, advertising above a marina urinals is an effective approach to capture a sailing audience.
+By the way, if you want to sell a boat, advertising above a marina urinals is a practical approach to capture a sailing audience.

 Sadly I’ve witnessed seniors suddenly decline in health the day they stop trying to bring more joy back into their lives.

-Yes, I know there comes a time when suffering the ravages of life aging takes grip. — And that day will come for you and me!
+Yes, I know there comes a time when suffering the ravages of life ageing takes grip. — And that day will come for you and me!

 For now, I choose to act as if that day is after tomorrow — meaning I hope it never comes but know it’s not that far off.
-20 years is the blink of an eye so honor that mild sense of urgency to live and love more!
+20 years is the blink of an eye, so honour that mild sense of urgency to live and love more!

 Achieving many of the items on your list will give you a send of pride and satisfaction when your after-life day comes.